boopathit/boopathit/README.md

 - 👋 Hi, I’m @boopathit
 - 👀 I’m interested in writing code, photography and gaming
-- 🌱 I’m currently learning Java Programming Language
+- 🌱 I’m currently learning React Native Development
 - 💞️ I’m also trying to develop a hybrid application
 - 📫 How to reach me
      Email: getboopathi.t@gmail.com